Estimate Consumption from a Bill Total

 Bill Solve estimates kWh usage by working backward from total bill amounts.
 It applies the correct tariff rates and structures for the specified billing period, determining how much energy consumption (kWh) would have been required to generate the given bill total.

 While Bill Solve provides both monthly and annual estimation options, we recommend using the monthly option with exact billing dates for the highest precision.
+Calculating usage for one bill will yield more precise results than an annual calculation.
 The annual option requires assumptions about how a customer's usage is distributed over the year, which can introduce additional uncertainty.

 Bill Solve is designed to work best with straightforward electricity tariffs, particularly those with fixed rate structures.